-Côte-d'Or is a department situated in the Northeast region of France, in the area of
+Côte-d'Or is a department situated in the Northeastern region of France, within the

 Wine Growing Legacy